Ca Na Xica

 This newly opened, modern, 38-room hotel overlooking the port is the perfect home base from which to explore during the day and party at night.

-7 Carrer de la Reina Cristina, La Barceloneta
+7 Carrer de la Reina Cristina, Sant Pere

 This busy, beloved cava spot, best known as La Xampanyeria (also called Can Paixano), is tucked on a side street where a few neighborhoods—Gothic Quarter, La Barceloneta, and Sant Pere, Santa Caterina i la Ribera—meet, within walking distance of Muse Picasso.
 It's fun and lively, and you can soak up some of the champagne with a sampling of the bocadillos on offer.